 What is Tide business banking?

-Tide is making waves in the business banking market and has attracted more than 130,000 customers since launch in 2015.
-It is aiming to modernise what can be a long drawn out process of opening an account as well as making the actual process of running an account more user-friendly using technology.
+Tide* is making waves in the business banking market and has attracted more than 500,000 customers since its launch in 2015.
+Tide is aiming to modernise what can be a long process of opening a business account, as well as making the actual process of running an account, more user-friendly using technology.
 There are no branches and everything is managed from your smartphone, meaning you can manage your business’ finances on the move.

 Tide business account features

 - Free spending: Use your card to make purchases at home and abroad in any currency